xformerfhs/FPEFF1/README.md

 which should yield

     0,1,2,3,4,5,6,7,8,9

+## Caveat
+According to [this article](https://link.springer.com/chapter/10.1007%2F978-3-319-96884-1_8 "The Curse of Small Domains") the length of the data must be at least 6 numbers, i.e. the domain size has to be at least one million elements.

 ## Contributing
 Feel free to submit a pull request with new features, improvements on tests or documentation and bug fixes.